March 2024

 Section 1 – Nominations

-Only those who have been voting members of the congregation for one year or more shall be eligible to be nominated to serve as officers or members of boards that appear in Article XVII, Section 1 and 2 of this Constitution.
+Only those who are voting members of the congregation and have reached the age of eighteen shall be eligible to be nominated to serve as officers or members of boards that appear in Article XVII, Section 1, 2, and 3 of this Constitution.

-The nomination of officers and committeemen shall be made by a nominating committee consisting of the Church Council and a member of the Membership Committee.
-This committee should, when possible, nominate two candidates for each office and elected committee position.
-As this committee considers names for nominations they need to consider the qualifications and experience needed for each position.
+The nomination of officers and committeemen shall be made by a nominating committee consisting of the Church Council and a member of the Board of Discipleship.
+This committee should, when possible, nominate two candidates for each office and elected committee positions.
+As this committee considers names for nominations, they need to consider the qualifications and experience needed for each position.
 The nominating committee shall personally contact each nominee to accept the nomination.
 Then, they shall present the list of such candidates to the congregation in the regular July Voters’ meeting.
 In its own meeting, the nominating committee should make nominations for all officers listed under Article XVII, Sections 1, 2 and 3 of this Constitution.
 Two nominees should be selected for all positions to be filled.
-At the July Voters’ Meeting however, any voting member of the congregation shall have the right to nominate any other member in good standing as a candidate for any elected office or committee.
+At the July Voters’ Meeting, however, any voting member of the congregation shall have the right to nominate any voting member in good standing as a candidate for any elected office or committee.
 If positions still need to be filled, the nominating committee will continue to seek candidates until the October Voters’ Meeting.

 Unless deemed altogether unavoidable by the nominating committee, no name shall appear for more than one elected position in the offices or on the committees listed under Article XVII, Sections 1 and 2 of this Constitution.